tothpaul/DelphiACME/readme.md

 ## Installation

-this component is compatible with Delphi Tokyo 10.2.3 (even the Community Edition).
+this component is compatible with Delphi Tokyo 10.2.3 (even the Community Edition) and Rio.

 1. Download the repository
 2. Open ACMEGroup.groupproj